Industrial production (volume) index overview

 For energy products the development of the output level was quite different from the evolution of the other areas.
 During the period from April 2008 to April 2009 production levels in this industry fell by 14 percentage points.
 But production levels in the energy sector tend to be rather volatile and the drop in production during the main years of the crisis was not so much different from e.g. the period between March 2006 and January 2007 when it had already dropped by 10 percentage points.
-Overall, the production volume in the European energy production has been on a relatively stable downward trend for several years and in Summer 2019 stood only at about 80 % of the level in Spring 2008.
+Overall, the production volume in the European energy production has been on a relatively stable downward trend for several years and in the summer of 2019 stood only at about 80 % of the level in the spring of 2008.
+In 2020, energy production decreased during the Covid-19 crisis but not to the same degree as other product groups.
+The recovery, on the other hand, was relatively slow.

-The growth rates for the different industrial sectors for the year 2018 are displayed in Figure 2.
-Strong increases were recorded for the production levels of pharmaceuticals, and other transport equipment while the production of tobacco products fell by 8 %.
+The growth rates for the different industrial sectors for the year 2019 are displayed in Figure 2.
+Strong increases were recorded for the production levels of pharmaceuticals, and other transport equipment while the mining of coal and lignite fell by 15.3 %.

 Despite its name the industrial production index is not intended to measure production but should – in theory – reflect the development of value added in the different branches of industry.
 This means that the inputs obtained by one branch from another must be deducted from its gross output.
 In this way double counting of production is prevented and the degree of vertical integration of branches should not influence the results for the indicator.